amitkumarswami2023/amitkumarswami2023/README.md

 ---

-## 🎯 My Development Philosophy
+# 🎯 My Development Philosophy

 > **Build it simple.
 Make it useful.
 Keep it scalable.**

-I believe good software should not only work—it should provide a smooth user experience, be maintainable, perform well, and solve a real problem.
+I believe good software should not only work — it should provide a smooth user experience, be maintainable, perform well, and solve a real problem.

 ---

-## 🤝 Let's Connect
+# 🤝 Let's Connect

 <p align="left">
   <a href="mailto:amitkumarswami1999@gmail.com">